RMcDOttawa/MasterBiasMaker/README.txt

     -v   or --moveinputs <dir>  After successful processing, move input files to directory

-    -t   or --ignoretype        Ignore the internal FITS file type (flat, bias, etc) -f   or --ignorefilter      Ignore the internal FITS filter name
+    -t   or --ignoretype        Ignore the internal FITS file type (flat, bias, etc)

     -o   or --output <path>		Output file to this location (default: with input files)

 Examples: